 After graduating from High School in winter 2017, I joined an integrated degree program (lit. "dual-study") at HUGO

 It took me some time to get used to working within a big company and all organizational matters, especially getting used to sharing my code, keyword: Git.

 It also helped me to grow personally.
 Living alone (finally) and making my own money, consequently: Being entirely self-responsible.

 I enjoyed working at HUGO BOSS very much and in my opinion it's a great company to work for and with.
 Having a beautiful big headquarters in Metzingen, Germany with many, friendly co-workers who all are ready to help and collaborate.

 WWDC17Link to my 2017 PlaygroundBook

 The conference helped me a lot to have a deeper understanding of Swift and it got me into some very cool new APIs which would be important for my further career.
-Furthermore it realy did a great job in connecting me with other developers, even around me.
-I got to know one of the founders of the #WWDCScholars: Sam Eckert and a some other Apple™ enthusiasts.
+Furthermore, it really did a great job in connecting me with other developers, even within my area.
+I got to know one of the founders of the #WWDCScholars: Sam Eckert and a some other Apple enthusiasts.
 One of them eventually tuned out to be my future fellow student.

 Tech.
 Gymnasium Schwäbisch Gmünd

 After taking an 'ordinary' school career for almost 10 years, I made the choice to do something new.
 So, I